calvan-liang/calvan-liang.github.io/projects/roombrah.md

 Roombrah is a simulation of a cleaning robot from the top-down view.
 The walls represent the interior of a wacky house.
 As expected, it is based on the autonomous vacuum cleaner called Roomba.
 This simulates a more primitive autonomous vacuum cleaner called Roombrah.

 Roombrah is created using a Java integrated development environment (IDE) called Eclipse.
-This was a solo project, so I managed this project by myself.
+This was a solo ICS 111 project, so I managed this project by myself.
 Within two days, I had a working prototype.
 The "roombrah" was able to collide and bounce off walls, deleting dirt that it collides into on the way.

 When I finished this project, I understood how to implement a seperate class into my main class, create moving entities, and detect collisions between entities.
 I also gained a deeper understanding of Java classes and graphics.